zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 - [Don't live with broken windows](https://www.artima.com/intv/fixit2.html).
   Improve, fix, refactor as you go.
   Don't think an improvement is not worth doing because it looks "small", or it "works" for now.
-  You won't be making such some improvements again and again.
+  You won't be making the same small improvements again and again.
   The quality of your code tomorrow is on the level of your code today.
   If you improve your code today, the code you write tomorrow will be on the level of your code today---only *the improved version*!---on first writing.